Joosiang/IRL/README.md

 - Add a report page to show all the list of details within a page.

-- Did not add proper validation for pages like add project, add notebook.
+- Add proper validation for pages like add project, add notebook.

 ## Technologies Used